 Knowing how to properly use the iron and how to take care of it can increase the lifespan of your quilting iron.
 Always check its manual to be sure you’re using it correctly.

 If you’re looking for quilting patterns to do, feel free to check some of these quilting patterns we curated.
+Also, check out the Best Quilting Rulers.
 Let us know how it turned out by posting your work on our Facebook Page!

 Which of these irons in the list is the best quilting iron for you?